 Many of the students spoke during the concert to thank Mr. Zimny for giving them the best year of their lives.
 One even said she loved her jazz band more than her family.
 Sorry family!
-These kids of both middle schools traveled together by bus, competed against each other and, for the final concert, both bands were on stage playing together.
+Kids from both of these middle schools traveled together by bus, competed against each other and, for the final concert, were on stage playing together.
 It was grand and what a sound!

-Music has such a unifying power and their teacher told the audience that when you set the bar a little higher, you would be surprised what these kids can do.
-They not only met the expectation, but they went beyond and took things further than he ever thought they could.
+Music has such a unifying power.
+Mr. Zimny told the audience that when you set the bar a little higher, you would be surprised what these kids can do.
+They surpassed expectations and took things further than he ever thought they could.

-During the concert, my son watched in awe, snapping his fingers like he does and typing in the names of the pieces they played on his phone.
+During the concert, my son watched in awe, snapping his fingers as he does and typing in the names of the pieces he heard into his phone.

 The next day, my son gave a presentation of a poem he wrote for his English class.
-I was so touched by it, I wanted to share it here.
+I was such in awe, I wanted to share it here.

 The Rhythm in My Head